The World's Most Dangerous RoadLa Paz

 On organized tours - which are really the only safe way to do this trip - guides will point out the wrecks down the cliffs in an appropriately sombre and cautionary tone.

 The road also has several ribbon-like waterfalls that pound the road, making conditions even more difficult.
 Despite all of the challenges the road presents, physical exertion isn't really one of them.
-Anyone who is in decent shape can tackle the road because so much of
+Anyone who is in decent shape can tackle the road because so much of it is downhill.

 Ready to go